Naval artillery: Big-gun battleships

-High-angle artillery (dual purpose, anti-aircraft)
+High-angle artillery (dual purpose, anti-aircraft and anti-surface)

 Although naval artillery had been designed to perform within the classical broadside tactics of the age of sail, World War I demonstrated the need for naval artillery mounts capable of greater elevation for defending against aircraft.
 High-velocity naval artillery intended to puncture side armor at close range was theoretically capable of hitting targets miles away with the aid of fire control directors; but the maximum elevation of guns mounted within restrictive armored casemates prevented reaching those ranges.

 The QF 4 inch Mk V naval gun was one of the first artillery pieces to be adapted as an anti-aircraft gun and mounted on ships for defence.
 It was first used in 1914 as a secondary armament on Arethusa-class cruisers in a high-angle anti-aircraft role.

 Most naval artillery on ships built after World War I was capable of elevating to at least 45°, and some guns as large as 8 in were capable of elevating to 70° for potential use against aircraft.
 The Japanese used their large caliber guns for anti-aircraft defense when employing San Shiki "beehive" shells.

 Dual purpose guns were devised to protect ships against both torpedo boats and aircraft, and for WWII they comprised the primary armament on frigates and destroyers, and the secondary armament on cruisers and battleships.
 Dual purpose guns such as the US Navy's 5-inch (127 mm) /38 caliber guns functioned as heavy anti-aircraft artillery, firing VT shells (proximity fuzed-shells) that would detonate when they came close to an enemy aircraft, and could also aim into the water to create waterspouts which could bring down low flying aircraft such as torpedo planes.
 The light anti-aircraft artillery typically consisted of autocannons such as the Bofors 40 mm anti-aircraft guns and 65 single Oerlikon 20 mm cannon.

 As destroyers began to assume ASW roles to include protection of the fleet from submarines, they were fitted with high-angle depth charge mortars (called Y-guns, K-guns or squid).